 The center for cultural sociology is made up of researchers with different backgrounds and competencies, but with a common interest in questions relating to cultural sociology.

 - Malin Lennartsson Associate Professor, Head of Department

-- Glenn Sjöstrand Senior Lecturer
+- Glenn Sjöstrand Senior Lecturer, Head of department

 The center for cultural sociology collaborates with the surrounding society and has broad research contacts.
 Here we present some of our collaboration partners and collaboration projects.

 The center for cultural sociology strives to be a national and international meeting point for students, doctoral students and researchers interested in research with cultural sociology perspectives.
 We have vivid knowledge exchange with Yale University Center of Cultural Sociology

 The center for cultural sociology also collaborates with a number of other actors in Sweden as well as in the US, Great Britain and New Zeeland.